Classic and Modern Section

 Do you enjoy driving, or just a car enthusiast?
 Then you have what’s needed to belong!

-We enjoy all marques from A to Z, so whether you love an Alfa Romeo or a Mini, or lust after a Lamborghini or a Zonda, you don’t need to own one to enjoy our section.
+We enjoy all marques from A to Z so whether you love an Alfa Romeo, maybe a Mini, or lust after and new generation Electric Vehicle (EV) or a Lamborghini or a Zonda, you don’t need to own one to enjoy our section.

 While the term “Classic” focuses on cars over 30 years old and built after 1945, all of our meetings and runs are suitable for enthusiasts of older and much newer cars.
 Everyone is welcome and owners of the latest modern ‘sporting’ cars frequently attend and are appreciated.